dylandelaporte/contiki/README.md

 Such work demands some flexibility with encription of links and packets - reailised assigning key per recv/sender adress and port.

 Has imroved cc26xx RFcore-prop driver.
 Most important - provided power control, that use GLDO during receive.
-Linear LDO hav eless noise - and gives about 12db for SNR.
+Linear LDO have less noise - and gives about 12db for SNR.

 And other little work for core library, etimer and rtimer, cc26xx LPM, SPI ...

+More branches/tags descriptions see [TAGS.md](TAGS.md)

 This fork improves vs Contiki-NG:
 ============================